amitgitz/Django--App-Deployment/README.md

 # Django--App-Deployment
-DevOps Project of Django App Deployment on EC2 using Docker , Jenkins &amp; Kubernetes Minikube
+DevOps Project of Django App Deployment on EC2 using Docker Kubernetes Minikube Pods.